alan-turing-institute/arc-model-similarities-phase-2/scripts/README.md

 # Scripts

 For both calculation of metrics and model training, two scripts exist that generate bash/slurm scripts to be called individually.

-These bash scripts will land in a `ROOT/bash_scripts/` folder.
+For training prerequisites, see [requirements](#requirements)

 ## Calculate Metrics